 Can I put cooked potatoes in the compost?

-Having prepared enough to go around the table, you find that there’s some left over.
+Having prepared enough potatoes to go around the table, you find that there’s some left over.
 You will never provide the exact amount so leftovers are almost inevitable.
-You may be in the habit of dumping it in the trash can but you may also be wondering, can I put cooked potatoes in the compost?
+You may be in the habit of dumping cooked potatoes in the trash can but you may also be wondering, can I put cooked potatoes in the compost?

 The good news is that you can make compost from cooked potatoes.
 They will actually rot down very quickly because they’re cooked.
 In the same way that cooking makes them more digestible to us, they are more accessible to microbial life-forms that will quickly move in and start breaking them down.